-Most guitarists love the sound of tube amps, but anyone who’s ever owned one will testify they’re not always the easiest or cheapest things to run.
-The tubes (or valves) wear out with time and can be unreliable due to their fragility.
-Tube amps are also heavier than solid state amps, and need warming up before they can perform at their best.
+In the world of guitar amps, the tube (or ‘valve’) amp is king.
+But anyone who’s ever owned one will admit they’re not always the easiest or cheapest things to run.
+The tubes wear out over time and can be unreliable due to their fragility.

-Here’s a sneak peak of the models we review further down this article.
-Unless you’re in a mad dash we recommend you read the whole article to make sure you make the right purchase.
+So which is the best modeling amp?
+Here’s a sneak peek of the models we review further down this article.
+Unless you’re in a mad dash, we recommend you read the whole article to make sure you make the right choice.

 At a Glance: Our Choice of the 5 Best Modeling Amps on the Market